 Krishnamurti ayanamsha and Raman ayanamsha are probably the two most popular non-Lahiri choices.

-Dr. Raman wrote dozens of clear books in English.
-Many English-educated Jyotishi were influenced by his scientific attitude; his grasp of the ancient Sanskrit, Tamil, Malayalam, and other historic sacred literatures; and most importantly his research into astronomical and mathematical foundations of Jyotisha calculations.
+Dr. Raman wrote dozens of clearly argued English-language books that articulated the principles of Jyotishavidya.
+Many Jyotiṣika who had been educated in English-medium schools were influenced by his scientific attitude.
+Respect was inspired by his grasp of the ancient Sanskrit, Tamil, Malayalam, and other historic sacred literatures.

-Dr. Raman's reputation for thoroughness in his research convinced many readers of the validity of his ayanamsha and its superior results.
-Raman's ayanamsha is by far the most used after Lahiri.
+Dr. Raman's reputation for thoroughness in his research convinced many readers of the validity of his ayanamsha and they expected superior results.

-Other ayanamsha options include Krishnamurti, the proposals of American Rick Houck (who pioneered intensive Jyotisha research using computers), and various western" sidereal" positions.
+Other ayanamsha options include Krishnamurti, the proposals of American Rick Houck [who pioneered intensive Jyotishavidya research using computers] , and various western" sidereal" positions.

 I'm learning Astrology both Vedic and Western.
 I'm reading the Vedic Astrological Books of One of the Great Astrologer of present time Late Dr. B.V.Ramanji for 4-5 years.

 I've a great respect for him.
 I've a problem Barbara regarding Ayanamsha- when I searched the web for"which Ayanamsha to use"-I got your Article there-written about all the hindu/vedic Ayanamsha-It was very informative-Thank you!